 Do you struggle with your child around mealtime?
 Bedtime?
 Do you find yourself getting frustrated to the point of yelling or raising your voice?
-It’s never too late to implement positive parenting strategies to ease stress in the family system and decrease instances of your child’s misbehavior.
+It’s never too late to implement positive parenting strategies to ease stress in the family system and decrease instances of your child’s misbehaviour.

-Children misbehave to meet their hardwired needs for for belonging (emotional connection within family system) and need for a sense of significance (sense of autonomy, independence and capability).
+Children misbehave to meet their hardwired needs for belonging (emotional connection within family system) and need for a sense of significance (sense of autonomy, independence and capability).
 We all want to feel that we have control over our own lives and that we matter.
 Children are no different!

 When children’s need for belonging and significance aren’t met in positive ways, they will resort to negative means to get it.

-Maybe your child’s behavior is telling you “Mum, Dad, I really need some one-on-one attention for you when you’re not on your phone, or making dinner” or “when you do things for me, when you take my control away, when you do things for me that I can do myself, when you bark orders at me and tell me what to, I feel powerless and insignificant, it makes me want to push your buttons because then at least then, I have some power.”
+Maybe your child’s behaviour is telling you “Mum, Dad, I really need some one-on-one attention for you when you’re not on your phone, or making dinner” or “when you do things for me, when you take my control away, when you do things for me that I can do myself, when you bark orders at me and tell me what to, I feel powerless and insignificant, it makes me want to push your buttons because then at least then, I have some power.”